 Will ASCA introduce new requirements for medical device manufacturers?

 No. Rather, by clearly communicating expectations for how results from ASCA-accredited testing laboratories are included and reviewed in premarket submissions, the ASCA intends to promote consistency and predictability in all of FDA’s premarket submission programs.

 By virtue of a testing laboratory’s ASCA Accreditation, medical device manufacturers can be more confident early in the product development lifecycle that testing to the FDA recognized consensus standards and test methods within the laboratory’s scope of ASCA Accreditation is likely to meet FDA’s regulatory requirements.
 Your products will no longer be likely to be excluded from FDA approval because of an issue related to the lab’s testing if you use an ASCA Accredited lab in good standing.

-FDA used elements from international conformity assessment standards in the ISO/IEC 17000 series to establish the ASCA Pilot.
+FDA used elements from international conformity assessment standards in the ISO/IEC 17000 series to establish the ASCA Program.
 The standards within the ISO/IEC 17000 series are used worldwide by stakeholders including accreditation bodies, testing laboratories, and medical device manufacturers.
-In addition, most of the FDA-recognized consensus standards and test methods selected for the ASCA Pilot are international consensus standards.
-The FDA believes the experience gained in the ASCA Pilot could broadly inform international harmonization efforts such as standards use across jurisdictions.
+In addition, most of the FDA-recognized consensus standards and test methods selected for the ASCA Program are international consensus standards.
+The FDA believes the experience gained in the ASCA Program could broadly inform international harmonization efforts such as standards use across jurisdictions.